olimorris/hledger-forecast/README.md

       # details omitted for brevity
 ```

-##### Transaction level
+#### Transaction level

-In the example below, only the single transaction will be constrained by the end date:
+In the example below, only the single transaction will be constrained by the end date and controlled via an additional start date:

 ```yaml
 monthly: